What is PPH?

 - United Kingdom

-How to speed up foreign patent applications using PPH
+How to speed up foreign patent applications

 If a favorable Office Action was granted in a counterpart US application, an applicant may want to use the favorable decision by the USPTO to advance the same claims in foreign patent offices.
 Such a strategy can significantly streamline foreign patent prosecution by shortening the prosecution time and reducing legal costs.